swyxio/swyxkit/README.md

 This blog uses GitHub as a CMS - if you are doing any serious development at all, you should give `process.env.GH_TOKEN` to raise rate limit from 60 to 5000.
 Just make a really basic personal access token, should be enough. https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting

+When deploying, don't forget to set it in Netlify: https://app.netlify.com/sites/swyxkit/settings/deploys#environment

 ## Further Reading

 You can read: